-Walking shoes is a great call for any trip.
-When it comes to extended travel days that involve a lot of walking you want comfortable closed-toe shoes that have a thick sole.
-Of course, walking around the streets of a major city, you don’t want to look like you’re on the way to the gym so opt for a stylish trainer, flat, slip on, or sandal.
+Cute walking shoes are a great call for any trip.
+When it comes to extended travel days involving a lot of walking, you want comfortable closed-toe shoes with thick soles.
+Of course, walking around the streets of a major city, you don’t want to look like you’re on the way to the gym so opt for a stylish trainer, flat, slip-on, or sandal.

 Allbirds Wool Runners

 Style: Sneaker | Material: Wool And Sugarcane Foam | Avg.
 Price: $110

 - Wide Colorway Choices